RaghuGangoluNITW/LEGEND/README.md

 # LEGEND: Lorentzian EEG–ESG–EMG Graph Neural Network for Neural Bypass

-**Manuscript:** "LEGEND: A Tri-Modal Lorentzian Hyperbolic Graph Neural Network for Spinal Cord Injury Neural Bypass"
+**Manuscript:** "LEGEND: Lorentzian Electro-modal Graph Encoder for Neural Decoding for SCI Rehabilitation"
 **Journal:** Computers in Biology and Medicine (submission ID CIBM-D-26-01579)

 This repository contains the complete source code and all pre-computed results needed to verify the results reported in the manuscript **without re-running training**.